claud10cv/Cliquer/README.md

 Cliquer C library by Patric Östergård and Sampo Niskanen,

 This is a mirror site for the CLIQUER C library by Patric Östergård and Sampo Niskanen.
-It contains no additional features other than an enriched Makefile to build static and shared libraries.
+It contains no additional features other than a modified Makefile to build static and shared libraries.